aoi-yuito/wakalaka-rs/README.md

 Wakalaka is planned to be a completely free Discord bot.
 It's being designed to (hopefully) be straightforward and efficient.
 It will be written in Rust and aims to have more features than any other Discord bot written in Rust.

-While it's being developed, there won't be any versions available.
+While under development (nightly), there won't be any version(s) available.
 But, as soon as a version that everyone can use is ready, it will be shared under the [GNU Lesser General Public Licence v3.0](https://www.gnu.org/licenses/lgpl-3.0.html).

+---

-### Community
+## Community

 [![gh_discussions](https://img.shields.io/github/discussions/Kawaxte/wakalaka-rs?logo=github&style=for-the-badge)](https://github.com/Kawaxte/wakalaka-rs/discussions)
 [![discord](https://img.shields.io/discord/1186451961848008866?logo=discord&style=for-the-badge)](https://discord.gg/jUZVWk7q2q)

 If you have any questions or ideas, or if you want to share your thoughts about the project, you're welcome to join our [Discord server](https://discord.gg/jUZVWk7q2q) or start a chat on [GitHub Discussions](https://github.com/Kawaxte/wakalaka-rs/discussions).

 I'm always open to feedback and interested in hearing what you think about my projects.
 Your input can help make Wakalaka even better!